 It is customary in the Company's business to have various surety bonds in place that secure customs obligations relating to the temporary importation of rigs and equipment and certain contractual performance and other obligations.
-The Company maintains surety bond facilities in either U.S. dollars or local currencies provided by several banks in India, the United Kingdom, UAE, Nigeria and Thailand, which may be secured by restricted cash balances to guarantee various contractual, performance and customs obligations.
-As of December 31, 2022, the Company's total surety bond facilities totaled \$99.2 million, of which \$72.6 million was outstanding.
-As of December 31, 2021, the Company's total surety bond facilities totaled \$68.0 million, of which \$43.6 million was outstanding.
+The Company maintains surety bond facilities in either U.S. dollars or local currencies provided by several banks in India, the United Kingdom, UAE, Nigeria, Vietnam and Thailand, which is secured by restricted cash balances or Credit Facility to guarantee various contractual, performance and customs obligations.